schirner/picture-frame-controller/README.md

 | `allowed_extensions` | File extensions to include | `.jpg, .jpeg, .png, .gif, .webp` |
 | `db_path` | Path to SQLite database file | `/config/picture_frame.db` |

+## Development

+This entire project, including all code, documentation, and configuration examples was created by Claude 3.7 Sonnet using Visual Studio Code with GitHub Copilot in Agent mode.

 ## License

 MIT